xaya/xaya_tutorials/Regtestnet.md

 ## Back Up  Your Wallets

 Before doing any kind of development, make sure that you've backed up your wallets.
 See the [XAYA forums](https://forum.xaya.io/topic/238-how-to-and-video-help/) for tutorials and videos about how to do that.
+Which ever interface you choose to use is entirely up to you.

+## Xaya-cli vs. XAYA QT Console

+The examples here use xaya-cli from a console (command prompt/terminal) instead of using the QT wallet's console.

+For those unfamiliar, you can simply delete the "xaya-cli -regtest" from the beginning and the run the rest of the command in the QT console, e.g. the xaya-cli command:

+	xaya-cli -regtest getbalance

+In the QT console would simply become:

+	getbalance

+One major advantage of using xaya-cli is that you can pipe output to a file.

+Also, should you wish, you can program against xaya-cli very easily, whereas remotely controlling a GUI application, such as the QT wallet, is very difficult.

 ## Firing Up Regtestnet